mcfly-io/generator-mcfly/README.md

 cordova platform add <ios or android or ...>
 ```

-When you run `gulp browsersync --t myapp` the task will detect that `myapp` is a mobile app, and will automatically launch both a browser-sync browser window and a livereload emulator.
+When you run `gulp browsersync --target myapp` the task will detect that `myapp` is a mobile app, and will automatically launch both a browser-sync browser window and a livereload emulator.
 You can pass an addition `--platform` option to tell it which emulator you want (ios, android, etc...).
 If you don't pass `--platform` it will choose the value from `constants.js` (`constants.cordova.platform`).